My friend Beth offers editing services for books, web sites, reports, articles.

 Settlement: the date at which you take legal ownership of the property (roughly speaking).

-Stamp duty: a tax aimed at people who buy or sell property.
+Stamp duty: a tax aimed at people who buy property.

 Ingredients